Dan J. Harkey

 Summary:

 Escalating government intervention, inflationary cost increases, and the growing unaffordability in the real estate market are not just trends but pressing forces rapidly reshaping the landscape of property ownership and lending.
-These are not issues to be merely aware of but urgent matters that demand immediate attention and action.
-The urgency of these issues should instill a sense of responsibility and prompt action from all stakeholders, making them feel the need for immediate action.
+These are not merely issues to be aware of, but urgent matters that demand immediate attention and action.
+The urgency of these issues should instill a sense of responsibility and prompt action from all stakeholders, prompting them to take immediate action.

-This intrusion into a market that historically operated under the principles of capitalism and wealth accumulation is not just causing a shift in the traditional values and rules; it is a direct threat to the fabric of our culture, family, and wealth accumulation.
-The impact is grave and should cause deep concern for all of us, invoking a sense of concern in the audience.
+This intrusion into a market that has historically operated under the principles of capitalism and wealth accumulation is not just causing a shift in traditional values and rules; it is a direct threat to the fabric of our culture, families, and wealth accumulation.
+The impact is grave and should evoke deep concern in all of us, prompting a sense of concern in the audience.

 Article: